 The use of embedded analytics on public websites has become more common as our data-driven culture continues to grow.
 Most likely, you have interacted with similar visualizations without realizing that they constitute basic embedded analytics.

-These types of analytics implementation can benefit content creators who, in the past, may not have been considered data-savvy; they provide readers with a visual representation that their brains can more quickly interpret than text alone.
+These types of analytics implementation can benefit content creators who, in the past, may not have been considered data-savvy; they provide readers with a visual representation and interactive dashboards that their brains can more quickly analyze and interpret than text alone, improving user experience and enabling more informed decision making.

 It is possible to integrate advanced embedded analytics into a third-party product or web portal.
 Most commonly, this is done by software-as-a-service (SaaS) companies with core applications that lack native reporting capabilities.
 By partnering with an analytics vendor who sells this software, a SaaS company can integrate the vendor's technology into their native SaaS product rather than develop their own analytics solution from scratch.